tungstenfabric/tf-charms/contrail-agent/README.md

 to provide vRouter functionality on the node.
 For OpenStack it should be nova-compute application to provide vRouter functionality for OpenStack.

-Only OpenStack Mitaka or newer is supported.
+Only OpenStack Ocata or newer is supported.
-Only for Contrail 4.0 for now.
+Only for Contrail 5.0 or above.
 Juju 2.0 is required.

 Usage